Sarah MirandaSenior Administrative AssistantXavier firstname.lastname@example.org

 Foreign language study aims at broadening the scope of the student's intellectual development by affording both a facility in foreign languages and knowledge of other cultures.
 This end is achieved through the major programs in foreign languages or double majors that couple a major or minor in a foreign language with a major in another field.

 Learning about another culture and civilization—its history, geography, literature, and art—through the medium of its language leads to a better understanding of one's self and the world in which we live.
 To achieve this goal, all foreign languages are taught in their cultural context.
-Courses in Chinese, French, German, Italian, Japanese, and Spanish are taught in the vernacular.
+Courses in Chinese, French, Italian, Japanese, and Spanish are taught in the vernacular.

 Career opportunities involving foreign languages are expanding.
 For the university graduate with a specialization in a particular field and with proficiency in foreign languages, openings exist in the following fields: engineering, foreign trade, foreign service, international business, international law, librarianship, military, social work, teaching, tourism industry, and transportation.
 In addition, many graduate programs require proficiency in foreign language.

 Degrees offered:Chinese: minorFrench: BA and minorItalian: minorJapanese: minorSpanish: BA and minor